s21-SQL/s21_SQLB04/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register a new pizza with the name "sicilian pizza" (whose id should be calculated by the formula "maximum id value + 1") with the price of 900 rubles in the restaurant "Dominos" (please use internal query to get the identifier of the pizzeria).
+Add a new pizza named "Sicilian pizza"(with an ID calculated as "maximum existing ID + 1") priced at 900 rubles in the "Dominos" restaurant (use a subquery to retrieve the pizzeria's identifier).
-**Warning**: This exercise is likely to cause the modification of data in the wrong way.
-Actually, you can restore the original database model with data from the link in the "Rules of the day" section and replay the script from Exercise 07.
+**Important notes**: this exercise may modify data.
+You can restore the original database schema from the Materials folder and replay the script from Exercises 07.

-## Chapter XIII
 ## Exercise 09 — New pizza means new visits